ckipp01/chris-kipp.io/blogs/the-journey-of-a-dotty-diagnostic.md

 structured and actionable diagnostics coming from the compiler.
 The entire ecosystem will benefit from this, from newcomers to experts alike.
 If you'd like to follow along with the ongoing work in this area, you can follow the [Progress Issue][progress-issue] about this in the Dotty repo.

-Thanks for following along!
+Cheers, and thanks for following along.

 [https://github.com/scalameta/metals/pull/4239]: https://github.com/scalameta/metals/pull/4239
 [https://github.com/sbt/sbt/pull/6874]: https://github.com/sbt/sbt/pull/6874